andrewdavidmackenzie/libproc-rs/README.md

 # Examples
 Two simple examples are included to show libproc-rs working.

-- `procinfo` that takes a PID as an optional argument (uses it's own pid if none supplied) and returns information about the process on stdout
+- `procinfo` that takes a PID as an optional argument (uses its own pid if none supplied) and returns information about the process on stdout
 - `dmesg` is a version of dmesg implemented in rust that uses libproc-rs.

-These can be ran thus:
+These can be run thus:
 `sudo cargo run --example procinfo` or
 `sudo cargo run --example dmesg`